GibbsConsulting/django-plotly-dash/docs/development.rst

 to the test suite.
 However, this rarely happens in practice!

 The essential requirement of a bug report is that it contains enough information to characterise the issue, and ideally also provides some way of replicating it.
+Issues that cannot be replicated within a virtualenv are unlikely to get much attention, if any.